Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.1.2.10. `action: on_update` (start charging)

 - Method: POST
 - Use Cases: Response for the charging session initiation.
+The sessionStatus changes to ACTIVE from PENDING.
 - Request:

 <details>